proofrock/ws4sqlite/BUILDING.md

 ## Docker targets

-In general, docker images are built in the debian-based official docker image, with the current updates applied; the generated binary is then distributed in a `distroless/static-debian11` image.
+In general, docker images are built in the debian-based official docker image; the generated binary is then distributed in a `distroless/static-debian11` image.
 The final size is about 20Mb.

 *NB: buildx must be installed/enabled*
 *NB2: the **current** sources will be copied to the docker context.*